Menu

 Frankie Walton

 Frankie started her career as a high school math teacher, teaching for 14 years in Granite School District.
 After moving to Jordan District, she taught sixth-grade gifted students, earning an Elementary Teaching License.
 Additionally, she has endorsements in Instructional Coaching, STEM, and Gifted & Talented Education.
-She is currently the Jordan School District Secondary Gifted and Talented Teacher Specialist and is happy to be back in the land of teenagers.
+She is currently the Jordan School District Secondary Gifted & Talented Teacher Specialist and is happy to be back in the land of teenagers.
 Frankie strongly believes in providing opportunities for all students to extend their learning, explore new experiences, and discover talents and interests.

 Treasurer